INET4031-Labs/inet4031-week02/docs/sprint-1-retrospective.md

 **Owned by:** Scrum Master

-This file is completed at the end of the async week (Week 2).
+This file is completed at the end of week 2.
 Review what your team shipped, what went well, what went poorly, and one specific process change for Sprint 2.

 ## What Went Well